Atrix256/RandomCode/WebGLPBR/Readme.txt

 * second specular lobe like in disney brdf
 * and so on!

-? blend normals across faces to make smoother normals?
+? blend normals / tangent / bitangent across faces to make smoother normals?
  * make a flag to allow this or not.
 The sphere would like it, but box and tetrahedron for example wouldn't.
+ * probably need to move to index buffers if doing this, to find all faces to average across. a good idea anyways likely

 ===== LINKS =====